EDUCATION & RESOURCE CENTER

 Each year, MDC’s Community Education program welcomes 250 individuals of all skill levels and educational backgrounds.
 Our educators create individualized lesson plans with each student.
 Students work at their own pace, one-on-one with one of the classroom teachers or volunteer tutors.

-Our classroom is open five days a week, year-round, M-F 9:30 am - 12:30 pm and M-Th.
+Our classroom was open and available to students five days a week, year-round, M-F 9:30 am - 12:30 pm and M-Th.
 4:30 pm - 7:00 pm to allow for flexible scheduling.
-Registration is offered four days a week.
-There is no waiting period to join the program.
+Due to the COVID-19 pandemic, services are primarily offered virtually until further notice.

 OUR APPROACH: TRAUMA-INFORMED CARE